rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

       rhel: httpd
 ```

-or from the command line :
+or from the command line:

 ```
 $ ansible-playbook deploy-http.yml --extra-vars "service=httpd"